bee-san/awesome-hawaiian-language/README.md

 However the app has become [AI first](https://fortune.com/2025/05/20/duolingo-ai-teacher-schools-childcare/) and uses AI for almost everything, meaning that a large portion of the lessons will feature AI generated content.

+Around 10 years ago the content was created by native speakers.
+Since then Duolingo has:
+* Removed all grammar exercises
+* Added more words using AI
+* Translated the course into other languages using AI
+* Got rid of the human voices and used AI in their place
+* Got rid of culturual lessons in the course

 ### Mango languages

 ### Anki Decks